1. It Can Be Put into 'Regression' within a week, by medium intensity post prandial aerobic exercise and a very low carb diet with no snacking

 And here is the philosophy for a diabetic...

 Carbs are poison.
 Exercise is the

 Take the antidote every time you take the poison, and take it as soon as you can after poisoning yourself.
-Carbohydrate is 100% poison.
+Excess Carbohydrate over and above what the brain needs to keep functioning (which is around 75 carb grams per day) is 100% poison.
 Some fats are poisonous and others are not.
 Protein is around 50% poisonous due to hepatic gluconeogenesis (the liver will turn around half of it into carbs on a very low carb diet).
 Type1 diabetics are advised to treat protein like half the amount of carb when calculating how much insulin is required.
 Do not worry about eating a high fat low carb eskimo diet.
 Excess carbs cause weight gain and cardio vascular trouble not excess fat - however counter intuitive that may seem or feel.
 Low fat foods have resulted in an epidemic of fatness.
 What we need is low carb foods!